deepakcardinal/Social/README.md

-Social :
+Social (java) :
 ======
-This web application can be used to Implement google Auth 2 (Google Accounts Authentication and Authorization) Using the Build file, application can be deployed to Jboss and with doing minor Changes in build file it can be deployed to other containers as well.
+This Java web application can be used to Implement google Auth 2 (Google Accounts Authentication and Authorization) Using the Build file, application can be deployed to Jboss and with doing minor Changes in build file it can be deployed to other containers as well.
 It has all the denpendcies included (jar Files).